 Since the specific topic of each course differs from year to year, students may repeat these courses up to six (6) times.
-Successful completion of an Honors 498 course earns an Honors student one Honors credit (which also counts as one University credit).
+Successful completion of an Honors Enrichment course earns an Honors student one Honors credit (which also counts as one University credit).

 A different instructor will lead this 5-week course each spring semester.
 The Common Read book will concern a multicultural theme and will often coincide with a lecture by an invited campus speaker and/or a relevant co-curricular event such as a field trip or a regional conference.
 Recent Honors Common Read books include Colin Beaven's No Impact Man (in 2019), Paul Loeb's The Impossible Will Take a Little While (in 2018), Malala Yousafzai's I am Malala (in 2017), Will Allen’s The Good Food Revolution (in 2016).
 The list of special components and more information about this course can be found by emailing email@example.com.
 Offered in Spring semester, 1st five weeks.

 The topic of the Honors Seminar in 2016 was Racism without Racists: Learning from Ferguson and Baltimore and culminated in students’ participation in a roundtable discussion at the Wisconsin Institute for Peace and Conflict Studies conference.
 The topic of the Honors Seminar in 2017 was "The Art of Questioning" led by Dr. Chris Calvert-Minor.
 The topic of the Honors Seminar in 2018 was "Diversity and Multiculturalism" led by Dr. Laura Porterfield.